ablab/spades/README.md

 Note that normal biosyntheticSPAdes mode (via `--bio` option) is a bit different from HMM-guided mode: besides using the special set of profile HMMS representing a family of NRSP/PKS domains also includes a set of assembly graph simplification and processing settings aimed for fuller recovery of biosynthetic gene clusters.

 Given an increased interest in coronavirus research we developed a coronavirus assembly mode for SPAdes assembler (also known as coronaSPAdes).
 It allows to assemble full-length coronaviridae genomes from the transcriptomic and metatranscriptomic data.
 Algorithmically, coronaSPAdes is an rnaviralSPAdes that uses the set of HMMs from [Pfam SARS-CoV-2 2.0](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam_SARS-CoV-2_2.0/) set as well as additional HMMs as outlined by [(Phan et al, 2019)](https://doi.org/10.1093/ve/vey035). coronaSPAdes could be run via a dedicated `coronaspades.py` script.
 See [coronaSPAdes preprint](https://www.biorxiv.org/content/10.1101/2020.07.28.224584v1) for more information about rnaviralSPAdes,  coronaSPAdes and HMM-guided mode.
-Output for any HMM-related mode (--bio, --corona, or --custom-hmms flags) is the same with biosyntheticSPAdes' output.

 <a name="spadesoutsec"></a>
 ## SPAdes output